Yabuku-xD/sentinel/README.md

 *   **Slippage & Volatility:** The system simulates the price jumping around by 0.5% to 1.5%.
 You won't always get the price you clicked.
 *   **Transaction Costs:** It deducts **$2.00 per trade**.
 That little tax kills bad strategies fast.
+*   **Risk Management:** We don't just "YOLO" into trades.
+We use a dedicated `RiskManager` that sizes positions based on capital and enforces Stop Losses.
 *   **The Database:** We use SQLite to log everything.
 It treats every trade like a real transaction.

 ## 📊 Deployment Guide